pokt-network/smt/MerkleSumTree.md

 ### Digests

 The digest for any node in the SMST is calculated in partially the same manner as the regular SMT.
-The main differences are that the sum is included in the digest preimage - meaning the hash of any node's data includes its sum.
-But also the sum is appended to the digest of the node, resulting in a digest that looks like:
+The main differences are that the sum is included in the digest `preimage` - meaning the hash of any node's data includes **BOTH** its sum, and digest like so:

 `digest = [node digest]+[8 byte hex sum]`